KELOWNA, BC – With open tryouts for the men's Heat soccer team starting in July, six young recruits have their work cut out for them.

 With just two players graduating from UBCO's 2018 Canada West season, the Heat roster will look similar but this signing class will look to make an instant impact to the squad.
 Men's soccer head coach Dante Zanatta continues to bring in top-level talent from across B.C. and Alberta, and he has signed six new players for the upcoming 2019 UBC Okanagan Heat season.

-Three strikers feature in this year's class with Mark Lawrence, Pierson Stanley, and local product Lucas Hicklin playing up front.
+Three strikers feature in this year's class with Mark Lawrance, Pierson Stanley, and local product Lucas Hicklin playing up front.
 All three will be adding some more offensive options for the Heat.
 Lone defender Sam Bastow will get support from versatile wing-back/midfielder Jacob Sol and midfielder Giuliano Montagliani—both fundamental two-way players.
 Four of the six recruits joining the Heat this year grew up in the Lower Mainland.
-Kelowna secondary graduate Hicklin along with Lawrence from Alberta the exceptions.
+Kelowna secondary graduate Hicklin along with Lawrance from Alberta the exceptions.

 Head coach Zanatta is encouraged by this year's newcomers.
 He and lead assistant Tom Flannigan say the strong character of the new recruits, and their raw talent, will add a dynamic edge to this year's squad.